CP1404/Practicals/prac_02/README.md

 ## Password Checker

+File: `password_checker.py`

 Download the starter code (complete with hints in the form of #TODO comments) from [password_checker.py](password_checker.py)

 Write a program that asks for and validates a person's password.
-The program is not for comparing a password to a known password, but validating the 'strength' of a new password, like you see on websites: enter your password and then it tells you if it's valid (matches the required pattern) and re-prompts if it's not.
+The program is not for comparing a password to a known password, but validating the 'strength' of a new password, like you see on websites: enter your password, and then it tells you if it's valid (matches the required pattern) and re-prompts if it's not.
 All passwords must contain *at least one each of: number*, *lowercase* and *uppercase* character.